TY-Cheng/LoG-IV/.serena/memories/current_state_and_caveats.md

 Updated from `/home/tycheng/projects/LoG-IV` on 2026-05-11 after live repo, data, docs, result-artifact, and `just check` verification.

+Rechecked on 2026-06-03 from the same WSL workspace.
+Current branch `main` is aligned with `origin/main`, the git worktree was clean before this memory refresh, data/reports/artifact state still matches the 2026-05-11 readiness assessment, and `log_iv.cli status` passed under CPython 3.13.13.

 ## Local Execution Status

 - Project is activated in Serena as `LoG-IV`.